Kiyoshika/terminal-markup-language/tmlspec.md

 ## Planned Future Attributes
 Some future attributes that are planned:
 * `hidden` - toggle whether to display the current tag or not
-* `static` - hold an element inplace to prevent it from shifting left/right